mbilenko03/Chess/README.md

 <h2>Releases</h2>
 <ul>
 <li><a href="https://github.com/mbilenko03/Chess/releases">All Releases</a></li>
-<p>There are currently no releases.
+<p>There is currently no release.
 Feel free to mess around with the code.</p>
 </ul>
 <hr>